Bamboo in the Philippines

 Written on Mar 17, 2026

-Bamboo grows in locations worldwide, but the only place I have seen it with my own eyes is here in the Philippines.
-There are many types, but I have only seen the type used for construction.
+Bamboo grows in locations worldwide, but the only place I've seen it with my own eyes is here in the Philippines.
+There are many types, but I've only seen the type used for construction.

-In some places, it grows where people want it to grow and in some places, where they do not want it to grow.
-It is one of the fastest growing plants in the world.
-Although it is a member of the grass family, it can sometimes behave a lot like a weed.
+In some places, it grows where people want it to grow and in some places, where they don't want it to grow.
+It's one of the fastest growing plants in the world.
+Although it's a member of the grass family, it can sometimes behave a lot like a weed.

-In most Filipino languages, people call it kawayan and use it for construction.
-People use it to build fences, floors, beds, chairs, tables, chicken coops, and other things I cannot even imagine without thinking for a while.
+In most Filipino languages, people call it "kawayan".
+People use it to build fences, floors, beds, chairs, tables, chicken coops, and other things I can't even imagine without thinking for a while.

 Chairs, Chicken Coops and Fences